StatisticalRethinkingJulia/SR2TuringPluto.jl/README.md

 ## Status

-StatisticalRethinkingTuring.jl is compatible with the 2nd edition of the book.
+SR2TuringPluto.jl is compatible with the 2nd edition of the book.

 StructuralCausalModels.jl is included as en experimental dependency in the StatisticalRethinking.jl v3 package.